 Editable Content

-• Makes elements available to be changed in the visual editor
+• • Makes elements available to be changed in the email editor

-• Required to use the next two attributes
+• • Required to use editable-fields and editable-styles attributes

-• Lets you specify which fields should be editable and which should be locked
+• • Lets you specify which fields should be editable, those not included will be uneditable when editable-fields attribute is set

 Putting it all Together